monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/trunk/readme.txt

 No. The webhook and signing secret are optional.
 Without a signing secret, webhooks are automatically trusted, and the order can still move to **Payment Confirmed** when the event is received.

-= Can I keep using the classic WooCommerce checkout? = No. Version 4.x requires WooCommerce Checkout Blocks and no longer supports the legacy shortcode-based checkout.
-Update WooCommerce to the latest version and enable Blocks to take advantage of the improved experience.
+= Can I keep using the classic WooCommerce checkout? = Yes.
+Version 4.3.x now includes support for WooCommerce Legacy Checkout.
+We recommend to update WooCommerce to the latest version and enable Blocks to take advantage of the improved experience.

 == Support ==